bevyengine/bevy/CONTRIBUTING.md

 Examples in Bevy should be:

 1. **Working:** They must compile and run, and should fail in obvious ways.
 2. **Clear:** They must use descriptive variable names, have reasonable code-quality, be formatted, and be appropriately commented.
 3. **Relevant:** They should explain, through comments or variable names, how what they can be useful to a game developer.
-4. **Minimal:** They should be no larger or more complex than is needed to meet their other goals.

-1. **Working:** They must compile and run, and should fail in obvious ways.
-2. **Clear:** They must use descriptive variable names, have reasonable code-quality, be formatted, and be appropriately commented.
-3. **Relevant:** They should explain, through comments or variable names, how what they can be useful to a game developer.